Connect with others who understand.

 4. Raw Eggs

 Raw eggs may carry salmonella bacteria, so it is important to cook and handle them carefully.
-Avoid runny yolks or eggs over easy.
-Instead, make scrambled or fried eggs that are fully cooked and eat them while they’re still hot off the pan.
+Avoid runny yolks or over-easy eggs.
+Instead, choose scrambled or fried eggs that are fully cooked, and eat them while they’re hot.

-Watch out for other foods that may use raw eggs as an ingredient, such as some salad dressings, homemade mayonnaise, or raw cookie dough.
-If you’re unsure about a menu item at a restaurant, ask your server for more details on how it’s prepared.
+Watch out for other foods that may contain raw eggs as an ingredient, such as certain salad dressings, homemade mayonnaise, or raw cookie dough.
+If you’re unsure about a menu item at a restaurant, ask your server for details on how it’s prepared.

 5. Leftover Rice

 The safest time to eat rice is right after you’ve finished cooking it.
-If cooked rice has been sitting in the refrigerator for 24 hours or more, you’ll need to thoroughly reheat it before eating.
+If cooked rice has been sitting for 24 hours or more, you’ll need to thoroughly reheat it before eating.
 This is because uncooked rice may contain spores of a bacteria called Bacillus cereus, which can survive even after rice is cooked.
-When the rice is left cooked and sitting out at room temperature, the spores may grow into bacteria that can multiply.
+When cooked rice is left out at room temperature, the spores can grow into bacteria that multiply.
 The toxins produced by these spores may lead to diarrhea and vomiting, especially in people with a compromised immune system.

-To prevent the risk of food poisoning from leftover rice, cook rice in small batches or try steam-in-the-bag rice that’s individually portioned and fast to prepare.
+To prevent the risk of food poisoning from leftover rice, consider cooking rice in small batches or using steam-in-the-bag rice that’s individually portioned and quick to prepare.

 6. Fresh Sprouts

-Sprouts contain beneficial antioxidants and fiber, but unfortunately, they can also be a source of bacteria such as E. coli and salmonella.
-The shape and texture of sprouts can make them difficult to clean and easy for bacteria to grow and hide.
-Raw sprouts, like alfalfa sprouts, may not be worth the risk if you’re on biologics.
-Cook your sprouts thoroughly before eating to ensure safety from bacteria.
+Sprouts contain beneficial antioxidants and fiber, but unfortunately, they can also harbor harmful bacteria such as E. coli and salmonella.
+The shape and texture of sprouts make them difficult to clean, allowing bacteria to grow and hide.
+If you’re on biologics, it may be best to avoid raw sprouts, such as alfalfa sprouts.
+Cook your sprouts thoroughly before eating to kill any harmful bacteria.

 7. Well Water

-Most home well water systems go through an extensive filtration system.
-But it’s always best to be on the safe side when taking biologics.
-If you’re traveling to a different country or visiting a rural area, make sure the water is safe to drink.
-When in doubt, choose purified, bottled water or bring water to a boil for one minute and let it cool before drinking.
-The same rules apply to ice, so you may choose to skip the ice if you’re not sure whether it was prepared using properly filtered water.
+Most home well water systems go through an extensive filtration system, but it’s always best to be on the safe side when taking biologics.
+If you’re traveling to another country or visiting a rural area, make sure the water is safe to drink.
+When in doubt, choose purified, bottled water or water from municipal sources.
+The same rules apply to ice, so you might want to skip the ice if you’re not sure whether it was made with properly filtered water.

 Additional Food Safety Tips

-Following general food safety tips, such as washing your hands before cooking and storing food at the proper temperature, can help you avoid infections while taking biologics.
-When in doubt, seek out medical advice from your dermatologist.
+Following general food safety tips, such as washing your hands before cooking and storing food at safe temperatures, can help you avoid infections while taking biologics.
+When in doubt, seek out medical advice from your dermatologist or other healthcare provider.

 Not all biologics are the same.
-Your individual guidelines may vary, especially if you have allergies or other risk factors.
-Overall, no food is completely off-limits.
-However, it is important to understand the risks involved with different food groups and how best to take precautions.
-For extra help creating an individualized healthy diet, ask your dermatology provider for a referral to a registered dietitian nutritionist.
+Your personal guidelines may vary, especially if you have allergies or other risk factors.
+Overall, no food is completely off-limits, but it’s important to understand the risks associated with different food groups and how to take precautions.
+For extra help creating a healthy, individualized healthy diet, ask your dermatology provider for a referral to a registered dietitian nutritionist.

 Talk With Others Who Understand